Open an AvaTrade account

 On a technical basis, after passing through the resistance at the ¥7,100 level, Sony stocks should be clear until reaching the next serious resistance at the ¥10,000 level.

 Sony is one of the top global stocks and a global household name.
 With so many fundamentals in its favour, it looks like a good prospect for outperformance in 2020 and perhaps beyond.
-Traders interested in Sony stocks have an easy way to get access to the shares by opening an account at AvaTrade and trading stocks like Sony when price looks attractive.
+Traders interested in Sony stocks have an easy way to get access to the Stocks by opening an account at AvaTrade and trading stocks like Sony when price looks attractive.

 Even better is that AvaTrade clients can access the MetaTrader 5 platform for their trading, which will also give them access to over 600 other global equities, along with global indices, commodities, and cryptocurrencies.